POST CSR Generation Generate

 A certificate template defines the policies and rules that a CA uses when a request for a certificate is received. at the CA

-When configuring key information policies at the enrollment pattern level, only key sizes valid for the selected algorithm will be available.
-These are governed by the system-wide policy, enrollment pattern policy, and supported key sizes.
+When configuring key information policies at the enrollment pattern level, only key sizes that are valid for the selected algorithm will be available.
+These sizes are determined by the system-wide policy, enrollment pattern policy, and the supported key sizes in the template configuration.
 For PFX A PFX file (personal information exchange format), also known as a PKCS#12 archive, is a single, password-protected certificate archive that contains both the public and matching private key and, optionally, the certificate chain.
-It is a common format for Windows servers. enrollment and CSR generation, you must select a valid KeyType, and KeyLength or Curve as applicable, for the request.
+It is a common format for Windows servers. enrollment and CSR generation, you must submit a valid KeyType, and KeyLength or Curve as applicable, for the request.

 Name | In | Description |